bill-nac/ripcurrent.github.ie/Azure.md

 ### Web App
 - create a web application (does not need an App Registration etc)
-- push code to this using GIT
+- push code to this using GIT.
+This is a great option, can set this for CI.
+- note the use of logs under *App Service Logs*
+-